pirxthepilot/wtfis/README.md

 * [Whois](https://developers.virustotal.com/reference/whois)
     * Fallback only: if IP2Whois creds are not available
     * Various whois data about the domain itself

+### AbuseIPDB

+[AbuseIPDB](https://www.abuseipdb.com/) is a crowd-sourced database of reported malicious IP addresses.
+Through its API wtfis shows:

+* Abuse confidence score (0-100)
+* Number of reports

+### IP2Location

+Alternative Geolocation and ASN lookup source for IP addresses (default is IPWhois).
+Retrieves:

+* Geolocation
+* ASN and Org
+* Is Proxy (true or false)

+IP2Whois and IP2Location are different features from the same service, so you only need to sign up once.
+The API key can then be used for both lookups.

 ### IP2Whois